Methods of Preparation

 What if I have a c-section?

 You can still encapsulate even if you have a cesarean.
-Be sure to tell your provider, include it in your birth plan, and have your partner or doula advocate for you to take it home.
+Be sure to tell your provider, include it in your birth plan, and have your partner or doula advocate for you to take your placenta home.

 When is consumption not recommended?